nomoid/Roguelike/doc/game_design.md

     * dark beings from the abyss are harder to fight
       * they drop good loot though
   * doors between outside and inside mean player can take either route or a mixed route through the floor
+* Dice roll based mechanics
+  * You have skills that determine how many dice you roll on certain actions
+  * You must roll above a value for something to happen
+    * Major failure
+    * Minor failure
+    * Minor success
+    * Major success
 * Knockback is a component of combat
   * knockback checks for your attacks
     * different weapons have different knockback rolls